 Jimmy Gardner, aside from treating Mike badly, conspired with Mrs. Ramirez to kill her husband in a fire and was working with Melissa Fleming to do the same thing to her husband, the mayor.
 However, he has absolutely nothing to do with the Ancients.

 Sequel Hook: Darkseed 2 ends with Jack ominously implying that the Ancients will make a third attempt to conquer the world.
-An especially nonsensical example because by that point, Mike Dawson and the Ancients are all dead.
+An especially odd example because by that point, Mike and the Ancients are (apparently) all dead.

 Who Shot JFK?: One of Slim's theories for why Rita was killed: to cover up the truth of this event.